 Having graduated from Lancaster University with a triple major honours degree in History, Politics and Philosophy, Lucy moved on to obtain the Graduate Diploma in Law and Legal Practice Course at BBP Law School in Leeds.
 She received a distinction in family law and qualified as a solicitor at an award winning niche family law firm.

-Lucy joins the firm from a multi-office practice having been recruited to build and develop their family law department.
+Lucy joined the firm from a multi-office practice having been recruited to build and develop their family law department.
 In doing so, Lucy has built up a local, national and international client base representing clients at County Court level and also in reported cases at the Royal Courts of Justice.

 Originally from Nottingham, Lucy is a loyal supporter or her home football team, Nottingham Forest and combines her love of travelling with a passion for motorcycle racing.